-However, surveyed online and offline MSMEs alike also reported frequently using offline methods to conduct all business activities about which they were asked, particularly for external communication and customer research.
-Offline methods were the most frequently reported method for surveyed online MSMEs to communicate with customers (78 percent), communicate with suppliers (74 percent) and conduct customer research (70 percent) in the past 30 days.
-Similarly, more than half of surveyed offline MSMEs also reported using on offline methods for communication with customers and suppliers.
+However, online and offline MSMEs alike also reported frequently using offline methods to conduct all business activities, particularly for external communication and customer research.
+Offline methods were the most frequently reported method for online MSMEs to communicate with customers (78 percent), communicate with suppliers (74 percent) and conduct customer research (70 percent).
+Similarly, more than half of offline MSMEs also relied on offline methods. for communication with customers and suppliers.
 For example, 68 percent of offline MSMEs reported that they used offline methods to communicate with customers in the past 30 days.
-In this context, public, private, and development have an opportunity to develop digital tools for specific business functions that can support - rather than replace - the ways that MSMEs currently operate.
+In this context, public, private, and development have an opportunity to develop digital tools for specific business functions that can support -- rather than replace -- the ways that MSMEs currently operate.
 For example, stakeholders might consider training MSMEs on how to use digital tools to track and document their face-to-face meetings, to hire new employees, or to track digital and cash payments.